kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 			\text{using}\,\,a_n		&=  0.886\qquad \text{for a subgroup size of 3}\\
 			\text{and}\,\,\overline{\overline{x}} &= 75.3

-		Noticing that the mean for subgroup 42, :math:`\overline{x}_{42}=63.3`, falls below this LCL, the control limits were recalculated excluding this subgroup from phase I data (see R-code).
+		Noticing that the mean for subgroup 42, :math:`\overline{x}_{42}=63.3`, falls below this LCL, the control limits were recalculated excluding this subgroup from phase 1 data (see R-code).
 Following this adjustment, the new control limits were calculated to be:

 		*	LCL = 65.0
 		*	UCL = 85.8